kelvintaywl/circleci-serverless-example/README.md

 # CircleCI Serverless Example

-## How I created the Serverless project?
+## How I created this Serverless project?

 ```sh
 # use the right Node runtime via NVM